Frequently Asked Questions

 Can I get credits at Goucher for an IB diploma?

 Yes.
 Goucher will grant credit for examination scores of at least 5 in the higher-level subject areas.
-You will be placed in courses at the discretion of each department, and completion of a full IB curriculum may enable you to enroll as a sophomore.
+You will be placed in courses at the discretion of each department.
 Goucher also recognizes academic work completed through programs such as the General Certificate of Education A-level, French Baccalaureate, and German Abitur for advanced credit.

 How can I check on the status of my application?